Prince George Public Library: Bob Harkins Branch

-The branch was named after Bob Harkins after his passing in 2001.
+The branch was named after Bob Harkins after his death in 2001.
 Mr. Harkins was a broadcaster, journalist, city councillor, library trustee, and a prominent volunteer in the community.

 Location

 The building is located in downtown Prince George, at 888 Canada Games Way.
 It is attached to the Prince George Conference and Civic Centre, across the street from the Prince George Coliseum.